CamCove-Crichton/Whiskey-d_Away/README.md

 - Had an issue trying to implement the flatpickr in the basket template, and realised because I was trying to access multiple items by the id name but in the form of a template tag, it was no longer a unique option and so then had to implement a class for the booking date and added that to the widgets in the form for the booking item, and then used the jQuery function by targeting the class instead
 - Had an issue with updating the session variable for the basket, and after getting assistance from a CI tutor, we found we needed toset the basket.session to .session.modified = True to inform django the session has been modified
 - Had some major issues in getting my form to validate when it was being submitted from the tour detail to be added to the basket, and ended up getting assistance from a CI Tutor, who was able to assist in untangling the mess, and we went down the route of generating the list for the number of attendees in the template and the template view, and removing the ChoiceField from the form input
+- Had a slight issue with my booking view when it came down to iterating through the line items in the booking to save them to the database as part of the order.
+Using some print statements, I was able to find that my item_data was a dictionary, and so I change my logic from checing if item_data was an integer, to checking it was a dictionary, and then accessed the key in the dictionary and assigned them, and then added them to the booking_line_item variable to then save them to the database

 ### Validator Testing